opentechinstitute/commotion-router/README.md

 ##Commotion-OpenWRT

+Commotion is an open source “device-as-infrastructure” communication platform that integrates users’ existing cell phones, Wi-Fi enabled computers, and other wireless-capable devices to create community- and metro-scale, peer-to-peer communications networks.

+This repoencompasses the development of the OpenWRT router firmware component of the Commotion Wireless project.
+This repo, installs the following other Commotion projects in order to become a fully configured Commotion Node.

 ###The Commotion Daemon

 The commotion daemon is an embedded daemon and library that provides a common interface for manging wireless mesh networks.